Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 You absolutely can still get those lovely big sectoral patches of variegation on a Thai, like the Albo.
 Plus just because your Thai arrived with no big variegated patches does not mean it won't get them, as the variegation is in the cells, not dependent on the stem like the Albo.

-From my own experience, I've found baby Thai leaves are more freckled and speckled, and as the leaves mature you get larger, cleaner areas of variegation and more 'spread out' less dominant speckling.
+From my own experience, I've found baby Thai leaves are more freckled and speckled, and as the plant and leaf size mature you're more likely to get larger, cleaner areas of variegation and more 'spread out' less dominant speckling.
+Individual plants do vary of course.

 What's the best potting mix for Thai Constellation?